Chaitalykundu/Web-Development/02-CSS/01-Basic/09-Border/Theory/03-border-style.md

 `border-style` property is a shorthand for the following CSS properties:

-- border-top-style: none
+- border-top-style: none;
-- border-right-style: none
+- border-right-style: none;
-- border-bottom-style: none
+- border-bottom-style: none;
-- border-left-style: none
+- border-left-style: none;

 &nbsp;